 Also, it is important to note that this electropherogram or RIN method by 28S:18S rRNA analysis is only applicable to mammalian RNA.
 To determine the RIN score of prokaryotic RNA and other organisms, different parameters are set.

 Now coming to the point, 28S rRNA emits more fluorescence, travels less distance in a gel and shows a prominent large (doubled than 18S rRNA band) peak in the graph.
-As it has a large size, it takes more time to migrate in CE.
+As it has a large size, it takes more time to migrate to CE.

 Studies show that the 28S rRNA is more prone to degradation than other rRNA species.
 Thus, its peak size is an important marker here, which should be doubled in comparison with the 18S rRNA peak, visually.